-Tomorrow night at 9/8c, Ripper Street premieres on BBC AMERICA.
-It’s a tale of terrible awfulness, of seedy depravity and murderous disgust, and it’s set in the heart of all things brutal and grubby.
-Victorian London at the height of Empire.
+Ripper Street returns for a third season on BBC AMERICA on April 29.
+It’s a tale that doesn’t sidestep the terrible awfulness of Victorian London at the height of Empire, featuring seedy depravity and murderous disgust.
+It’s set in the heart of all things brutal and grubby.

 And if that’s not your understanding of what Britain was like at the time, allow me to be your guide through five disturbing examples that may well change your mind.

 The streets were not paved with gold

 According to law, Victorian householders were required to keep the pavement outside their property clean.
 But in practice, no one, not even the servants in wealthy households, wanted to do it.
 It’s one thing keeping your front steps sparkling, but the pavements will have been covered in mud, rubbish, and horse dung, and of course as soon as you’ve cleaned your section, along comes a carriageful of muddy litter-louts, driven by a horse, to put everything back to the way it was.
 They didn’t even want to clean the snow off the streets, unless pressed to do so by the police.

 The river was not an azure ribbon, sparkling in the sunlight

 In the 1800s, the Thames and its tributaries was the principle recipient of all of London’s sewage, which meant that it, in turn, became a sewer.
 And this meant that London STANK in the summer.
 Remember, this was just around the time that a causal link was found between human waste and disease, over the latter half of the century, it became apparent that the tiny beasts in the water, visible through microscopes. could be carrying all sorts of nastiness, but it took a while to put corrective measures in place.
 Some doctors even believed it was the smell that would give you cholera, rather than the things that caused the whiff in the first place.
 In any case, a massive series of tunnels had to be built to take the sewage away, opening in the 1860s.
 Industrial waste took a while to shift too.